WHAT IS TRANSFER PRICING?

 Transfer pricing benchmarking

-RoyaltyRange prepares benchmarking studies that analyze comparable license agreements and royalty rates to help organizations identify whether their internal company transactions adhere to the arm’s length principle.
+RoyaltyRange can prepare you a Benchmarking Study that analyzes comparable agreements, including royalty rates, service fees and loans interest rates, to help you identify whether your internal company transactions adhere to the arm’s length principle.
 Our data is fully compliant with OECD BEPS guidelines.

 You can use this text with reference to RoyaltyRange website.